burhanuddinbhopalwala/aws-community-day-lambda-devsecops/content-filtering-with-proxy/README.md

 ## 📌 Who is using this

-This Udemy [course][101] uses this repository extensively to teach advanced AWS Cloud Security to new developers, Solution Architects & Ops Engineers in AWS.
+This  [course][101] uses this repository extensively to teach advanced AWS Cloud Security to new developers, Solution Architects & Ops Engineers in AWS.

 ### 💡 Help/Suggestions or 🐛 Bugs